Skip to main content

 The measure would have enlarged a 2016 medical marijuana initiative approved by the voters.
 It would have expanded the range of healthcare professionals who could recommend medical marijuana, expanded the definition of qualifying conditions, made medical marijuana ID cards good for three years, allowed reciprocity for out-of-state cardholders, and allowed patients to grow their own medicine -- up to 14 plants, seven of which could be mature.

-Arkansans for Patient Access, who sponsored the initiative decried Monday's decision.
+Arkansans for Patient Access, the organization that sponsored the initiative, decried Monday's decision.

 "This is a setback for the growth and improvement of our existing program, but it will not be the last attempt to ease the barriers Arkansas's medical patients encounter," the group said in a statement.
 "We will continue our fight to eliminate hurdles to access and lower costs.
 Patients across Arkansas have made it clear they want to build on the existing foundation; unfortunately, the anti-marijuana politicians have ignored their call.
 The people rule, our state motto, does not ring true today."